Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Aerial view of Vatnajökull glacier in south Iceland

 The majesty of these glacier caves shouldn't fool you into thinking this is a do-it-yourself adventure.
-The ever-changing glacier conditions and unpredictable weather make the exploration of these caves a significant safety challenge.
+The ever-changing glacier conditions and unpredictable weather make exploring these caves a significant challenge.

 Plus, let's be honest, the glacier and outlet names can be a tongue-twister even for the locals.
 But that's where our seasoned guides step in to help.
 They're out on the glacier daily and know their way around like the back of their hand.